2013/14 AGM ELECTIONS

 District 4 – South: Arkansas, Ashley, Bradley, Calhoun, Chicot, Clark, Cleveland, Columbia, Dallas, Desha, Drew, Garland, Grant, Hempstead, Hot Springs, Howard, Jefferson, Lafayette, Lincoln, Little River, Miller, Montgomery, Nevada, Ouachita, Pike, Polk, Sevier, Union

-A candidate cannot hold the following local club positions: President, Vice President, Treasurer, or Secretary while servicing on the ASSA board of directors.
+A candidate cannot hold the following local club positions: President, Vice President, Treasurer, or Secretary while serving on the ASSA Board of Directors.